TotempaaltJ/dotfiles/README.md

   * `screenrc`
     Screen is amazing but it requires some minor customization to reach its full potential.
+  * `inputrc`
+    Since I'm madly in love with vim, I set up readline with its builtin vim bindings, which aren't too bad, and definitely better than the default emacs bindings.

 * `links/`
   Files to be symlinked to (these are usually directories).